joaogabriel01/gochestra/README.md

 ## Package Overview

-The `pkg` package provides an approach to storage orchestration, enabling complex operations for saving, retrieving, and deleting data across multiple storage units with customizable strategies and concurrency control.
+The package provides an approach to storage orchestration, enabling complex operations for saving, retrieving, and deleting data across multiple storage units with customizable strategies and concurrency control.

 ## Types